La Rumorosa Baja California

 Other places to visit in Baja California

-If you plan on driving south after making the scenic drive along La Rumorosa Mountain Pass, consider visiting some of these places:
+If you plan to head south after enjoying a scenic drive along La Rumorosa highway, consider visiting some of these places:

 • Tijuana: This bustling border city is known for its vibrant nightlife, delicious food scene, and cultural attractions like the Tijuana Cultural Center (CECUT) and the Tijuana Cultural Center.